Matthiasklaasse/gestures/README.md

 ## Controls

-Touch you thumb and you index finger to drag the cursor touch your middle finger to click and your ring finger to left click
+1. touch your middle finger with your thumb to click
+2. touch your ring finger with your thumb it triggers a right click
+3. touch you index finger with your thumb to 'grab' you cursor and move it around the screen

+## System reqirements

+The code will run anywhere but i recomend haveing a pc with a gpu becouse on my laptop with intel itergated grapics it lags a little, ive tried to make the code a efficiens as possible but python will be python...